 If problems persist, it’s time to contact your ISP.
 Make sure to keep a note of the speeds you acquired from the tests as this will help to identify the problem and, hopefully, resolve the issue quicker.

-If this is unsuccessful, it may be time to look for a different provider altogether.
+If this is unsuccessful, it may be time to look at better broadband offers.